CHERI-Alliance/RepoMgmtWG/repository_creation_rules.md

-# Repository management working group
+# CHERI alliance repository creation rules

-The objective for this group is to set out the rules of engagement for CHERI alliance repositories.
+The objective for this document is to set out the rules of engagement for CHERI alliance repositories.
-Besides setting out the rules, this working group should also make sure that each repository has someone who takes responsibility for it and it has a purpose.
-To contact this working group, please use [this email](mailto:wg-repo-mgmt@cheri-alliance.org).
+If you any of these rules are unclear you can contact the repository working group at [this email](mailto:wg-repo-mgmt@cheri-alliance.org).

 ## Creation